-It’s almost impossible to change or improve what we don’t know and nutrition is no exception to this.
+It’s almost impossible to change or improve what we don’t know and nutrition is no exception.
 For many of us, nutritional habits are the hardest facets of our lives to change.
 These habits are impacted by so many different factors such as our environment, demographic, ethnicity, religion, etc.

 The recommendation here is to journal everything you typically eat for 1 or 2 weeks, so for example “at 8 am I ate some oats with 2 tablespoons of honey along with some fruit and granola” or “at lunch today I had a double cheeseburger and some fries”.

 The goal here isn’t to start making changes to your diet right away or to feel bad about what you may or may not be consuming.
-The reason to the journal is to collect data on yourself and learn more about yourself.
-The more we know about ourselves and our tendencies, the better and more effective we are able to implement changes that will positively impact our health whether it’s weight loss or maintenance
+The reason for the journal is to collect data on yourself and learn more about yourself.
+The more we know about ourselves and our tendencies, the better and more effectively we can implement changes that will positively impact our health whether it’s weight loss or maintenance

 Weight Loss Strategies to Include

-● Meal Plan.
+Meal Plan.
 Planning your meals ahead of time is one way to avoid the food temptations that are constantly surrounding us.
-It really helps you stay on track with your nutritional needs.
+It helps you stay on track with your nutritional needs.